 - Ideal conditions for getting scuba certified or brushing up on your skills

-- Fascinating muck and macro diving focused on the region's smallest marine wildlife
+- Fascinating muck diving focused on the region's smallest marine wildlife

 - Remote and seldom visited sites with no other divers around

-- Whale watching and encounters with marine mammals between October and December
+- Encounters with marine mammals between October and December

 Tucked away between the more well known destinations of Indonesia and Australia, Timor Leste's Dili and Atauro remain well off the tourist radar.
 But, don't count on it staying that way for long.
 This region features thriving reefs with easy access right from the shore, exciting deep water sites with plunging walls and endless visibility, and cool encounters with migrating marine mammals.
 Best of all, with so few visitors in the area, you can expect small class and group sizes, and the very best dive sites all to yourself.